intel-analytics/BigDL-2.x/pyzoo/zoo/automl/README.md

 ### Training a model using _TimeSequencePredictor_

 _TimeSequencePredictor_ can be used to train a model on historical time sequence data and predict future sequences.
 Note that:
-  * Current implementation only supports univariant prediction, which means target value should only be a scalar on each data point of the sequence.
-Input features can be multivariant.
   * We require input time series data to be uniformly sampled in timeline.
 Missing data points will lead to errors or unreliable prediction result.

    1. Before training, init RayOnSpark.